-The PlayStation 4 has been disappointment.
+The PlayStation 4 was a bit of a disappointment.
 Don’t get me wrong, there’s a lot to like.
 The graphics are incredible and the game worlds are something to behold.
-But bigger doesn’t mean better.
-In the PS4’s case, the sheer size of these games (and some of them are absolutely HUGE) means they take forever to finish and are less polished in some areas.
+But bigger doesn’t always mean better.
+In the PS4’s case, the sheer size of these games (and some of them are absolutely HUGE) means they take forever to finish and are less polished in some key areas.

 1. Horizon Zero Dawn